JustinGirard/nodejobs/README.md

 - 0.1.0 - Initial release
 - 0.2.0 - Better quality linting, and pip package deploy
 - 0.3.0 - Improvement in stop behaviour with process trees.
 Safer recursive process cleanup.
+- 0.4.0 - (in progress) streaming support and testing (not on pip yet, in evaluation)

 ### Install
 ```python